AlexStahlman/AlexStahlman/README.md

 ### 💬 About Me 💬

-I am a Full-Time student studying AI and Game Design under Computer Science at the University of North Carolina at Charlotte.
+Graduated with a degree in AI and Game Design under Computer Science at the University of North Carolina at Charlotte.

 Gaming is something I've always had a large passion for with hopes to make it my full-time job in the future.